pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

     - [Application Logger] Application logger has been moved into `PimcoreApplicationLoggerBundle`
     - [Web2Print] has been moved into PimcoreWebToPrintBundle
       - Config `pimcore:documents:web_to_print` has been removed, please use `pimcore_web_to_print` in the PimcoreWebToPrintBundle instead.
+      - Print related Events have been moved from into PimcoreWebToPrintBundle.
+Please check and adapt the Events' namespaces.
     - [Personalization and targeting] has been moved to `pimcore/personalization` package.
        - Config `pimcore:targeting:` has been removed, please use `pimcore_personalization.targeting:` in the PimcoreStaticRoutesBundle instead.
 - [Codeception] Bumped `codeception/codeception` version to ^5.0.
 Now, Pimcore is using a new directory structure for tests (Codeception 5 directory structure).
 For details, please see [#13415](https://github.com/pimcore/pimcore/pull/13415)